Lawyers For Wernicke-Korsakoff Syndrome Due To Misdiagnosis

 - the diet for a bariatric surgery patient is restricted.

-With thiamine intake being reduced in two ways, the risk of Wernicke’s Disease rises substantially.
+With thiamine intake being reduced in two ways, the risk of Wernicke-Korsakoff Syndrome rises substantially.
 Some medical providers suggest a prolonged monitoring and regulation of the B1 levels following all weight loss surgery for this reason.

 Origin 3: Extended Hospitalization

-When someone I hospitalized for an extended period of time such that they receive their nourishment primarily or exclusively through an IV, they may receive as little as 1/6th of their normal recommended daily vitamin intake.
-Lack of appropriate vitamin supplementation can lead to a deficiency in Vitamin B1.
+When someone is hospitalized for an extended period of time such that they receive their nourishment primarily or exclusively through an IV, they may receive as little as 1/6th of their normal recommended daily vitamin intake.
+Lack of appropriate vitamin supplementation can lead to a deficiency in Vitamin B1 and ultimately, Wernicke-Korsakoff Syndrome.
 When you are in a hospital for an extended period of time and subject to feeding via IV, it is absolutely critical that your doctor monitor your food intake and blood vitamin levels to ensure you are receiving essential nutrients.
 Failure to do this can result in permanent and severe consequences.

 Origin 4: Post Surgery Malnutrition